 The completed construction documents will be used by the contractor to establish a final cost for the building and as the basis for agreement to construct the project.

-The architect can assist the owner in obtaining either competitive bids or negotiated proposals from contractors and help the client identify the most appropriate contractor for the project.
-The fit between the Owner and Contractor important.
+The architect can assist the owner in obtaining competitive bids or negotiated proposals from contractors, and help identify the most appropriate contractor for the project.
+The fit between the Owner and Contractor is important.
 Various types of construction options are available.
 If a contractor has not been identified during the design phases, assistance can be provided to help identify a qualified and competitive contractor according to the nature and scale of the project.

 6. Construction Administration

-However you may select a contractor i.e. by way of negotiation or competitive bidding, we can assist in awarding the contract to the builder and in preparing the construction contract.
+However you may select a contractor (e.g. by way of negotiation or competitive bid), we can assist in awarding the contract to the builder and preparing the construction contract.

-Standard owner-contractor agreements incorporate a set of general conditions, and may also run the gamut from practical requirements of a sight office to details about contractor payment processes.
-Conditions have evolved to account for contingencies inherent in even the largest construction projects.
-An agreement form, and general conditions appropriate to the scope and scale of your project, may be selected by the architect.
+Standard owner-contractor agreements incorporate a set of general conditions and may also run the gamut from practical requirements of a sight office to details about contractor payment processes.
+An agreement form and general conditions, appropriate to the scope and scale of your project, may be selected by the architect.

 Basic services of typical owner-architect agreements call for the architect to represent the client, when with the contractor, during construction.
-Site visits during construction to observe the progress and overall quality of the work at appropriate intervals, will be agreed to within the contract.
-Depending on the scope and detail of the project, arrangements may be made to have weekly or biweekly meetings with the contractor at the job site to review the progress and quality of the work.
+Site visits during construction to observe the progress and overall quality of the work at appropriate intervals are agreed to within the contract (e.g. weekly or biweekly meetings with the contractor).

-Prior to the Construction Phase, the project exists as an abstract visualization in the client’s eye.
+Prior to the final Construction Administration phase, the project exists as an abstract visualization in the client’s eye.
 The best drawings, renderings, models or computer animations cannot prepare one for seeing the project transform through its various three-dimensional stages.
-From the initial layout lines on the ground to the completion of rough framing, closing in the building envelope and addition of walls, the project might alternately seem too large or too small, depending on when it’s observed.
-Be assured, the project will eventually assume the form it was originally conceived.
+From the initial layout lines on the ground to the completion of rough framing, closing in the building envelope, and addition of walls, the project might alternately seem large or small depending on when it’s observed.
+Be assured, your project will eventually assume the form in which it was originally conceived.